Correlated many-body quantum dynamics of the Peregrine soliton: Many-Body Approach and Wave function ansatz

 \section{Many-Body Approach and Wave function ansatz}

 To address the ground state of the MB system described by Eq.~\eqref{hamiltonian_eq} and subsequently monitor the quench-induced correlation dynamics, we employ the MCTDHB~\cite{mctdhb-alon-PhysRevA.77.033613,alon2007unified} variant of the generalized ML-MCTDHX~\cite{cao2017unified,mlx_jcp_2013,njp_mlx_2013} approach.
-This is a variational MB numerical method for the \textit{ab-initio} solution of the time-dependent MB nonlinear Schr{\"o}dinger equation.
-A central facet of this approach concerns the use of a variationally optimized time-dependent (co-moving) basis.
-The latter allows for an efficient truncation of the underlying Hilbert space, tailored to capture all relevant correlations of the system under investigation.
-As such, it is possible to describe the role of correlations even for a mesoscopic number of interacting bosons, see for instance~\cite{Nguyen_parametric,katsimiga2017dark,mistakidis2018correlation}, while ensuring numerical convergence.
-Detailed discussions on the ingredients, applicability and convergence of this approach for different ultracold atom settings ranging from single- to multi-component/spinor systems, and cavities are provided in the recent reviews~\cite{Lode_review,mistakidis2023few} and references therein.
+This is a variational MB numerical method for the \textit{ab initio} solution of the time-dependent MB Schr{\"o}dinger equation.
+A central facet of this approach concerns the use of a variationally optimized time-dependent (comoving) basis.
+This time-dependent basis facilitates an efficient truncation of the underlying Hilbert space as compared to MB methods using a time-independent basis, as it requires a relatively smaller basis size.
+Accordingly, this truncation scheme is tailored to capture the entire system's correlations provided that numerical convergence is reached; see also Appendix~\ref{app:converge} for a more detailed discussion.
+As such, it is possible to describe the role of correlations even for a mesoscopic number of interacting bosons, see, for instance, Refs.~\cite{Nguyen_parametric,katsimiga2017dark,mistakidis2018correlation}, while ensuring numerical convergence.
+Detailed discussions on the ingredients, applicability, and convergence of this approach for different ultracold atom settings ranging from single- to multicomponent/spinor systems and cavities are provided in the recent reviews~\cite{Lode_review,mistakidis2023few} and references therein.